Neverlanders

-Winner of the Children's Book of the Year, Neverlanders is a young adult graphic novel by the #1 New York Times bestselling author Tom Taylor and artist Jon Sommariva.
+Winner of the Children's Book of the Year, Neverlanders is a young adult graphic novel series by the #1 New York Times bestselling author Tom Taylor and artist Jon Sommariva.

+The first Neverlanders was published by Penguin Books in 2022 with the sequel, Neverlanders: Get Lost, published in 2026.

 Neverlanders is set in the well-known world of Peter Pan, but serves as a gritty sequel of a found family after the fall of the Lost Boys and Peter Pan.

 Content

 The story of Neverlanders goes beyond the tale of the sole surviving Lost Boy.
 Neverlanders delves into the world of runaways who find themselves transported to Neverland to experience the chaotic aftermath of Peter Pan's fall.
 The young people band together with General Tinkerbell and her army of fairies to protect Neverland and their future from the greedy adults of Otherland.

 Critical reception

-The book debuted to positive reviews.
+The first book debuted to positive reviews.